cytoscape/cytoscape-manual/docs/Styles.md

     Select the **Triangle** item and click the **Apply** button.
 You can edit other default values in the same way.
 In the example shown below, the node shape is set to **Round Rectangle**, while **Fill Color** is set to white.
-The new Style is automatically applied to the current network, as shown below.
+The new style is automatically applied to the current network, as shown below.

     ![](_static/images/Styles/Tutorial1-final.png)